wallacegalvao/runbook-bq/tutorial.md

 You’re all set!

-You can now have users launch your tutorial in Cloud Shell and have them start using your project with ease.
+You can now explore more functionalities from BigQuery